 name of the generated users followed a naming scheme of

-The hostname used for the internal users depends on whether the
+The hostname used for these internal users is set to '%'.
+Before

 For more information, see